 "I have taken my learnings from DSIL forward, specifically around how to build high yielding business models for impact.
 I introduce large enterprises to the innovative approaches I saw on the ground at DSIL as inspiration for their future strategies that bring people into the design - like DSIL brought me in!"

 "It's the people that really helped me grow at DSIL."

 After the Course, Pri was asked to give a TEDx Talk on her passion subject of 'Future, Jobs, Revolution' and she rocked it!
 Check it out below!

 " I was able to handle any challenge, no matter how complex because I understood the power of listening to data and people in new ways. "

-On February 23rd, Transparency International and the World Wide Web Foundation have jointly launched a study on how well is corruption being tackled in G20 countries by using open data (and innovation brought by such and by its societal use).
-There was a sample of 5 G20 countries which were analyzed and I did the analysis for Brazil!
-It is a thorough one and has reverberated quite well over here.
-I'm presenting this work in late June in Berlin, during a Network Summit proposed by the Hertie Foundation, the institution that maintains Hertie School of Governance - where I took my master studies.
+"After the course, I tackled a big project!
+Transparency International and the World Wide Web Foundation have jointly launched a study on how well corruption was being tackled in G20 countries by using open data (and innovation brought by such).
+There was a sample of five G20 countries which were analyzed and I was responsible for Brazil!
+I was able to better listen to the data and understand the important differences that lead to innovation for big systems."